Need a trainer, facilitator, moderator, or speaker for your next event?

 November 18, 2014 in Atlanta, GA

-Elizabeth will be teaching an interactive workshop on creative financing opportunities for food entrepreneurs and the dozens of partners that work with the Atlanta Community Food Bank.
-Please contact the Atlanta Community Food Bank for more information.
+Elizabeth taught an interactive workshop on creative financing opportunities for food entrepreneurs and the dozens of partners that work with the Atlanta Community Food Bank.

 National Heirloom Expo